 Windows emergency security updates for systems with Intel CPUs

-Mapped I/O side-channel security vulnerabilities were originally revealed by Intel on June 14, 2022, warning that they could allow processes running in one virtual machine to access data from another virtual machine.
+Mapped I/O side-channel security vulnerabilities were originally revealed by Intel on June 14, 2022, warning that they could allow processes running in a virtual access data from another virtual machine.

 This class of vulnerabilities is tracked with the following CVEs: